OSGeo/OSGeoLive-doc/doc/quickstart/usb_quickstart.rst

 * A USB flash drive (at least 4 Gig, 8+ Gig is recommended).
 * An OSGeoLive ISO image (downloaded from: http://live.osgeo.org/en/download.html) or converted from a DVD.

- * For a 4 GB USB flash drive, use osgeo-live-mini ISO (without Windows and Mac installers), without persistence.
+ * For a 4 GB USB flash drive, use osgeolive-mini ISO (without Windows and Mac installers), without persistence.
- * For a 8+ GB USB flash drive, use either osgeo-live-mini ISO, or osgeo-live ISO (with Windows and Mac installers).
+ * For a 8+ GB USB flash drive, use either osgeolive-mini ISO, or osgeolive ISO (with Windows and Mac installers).
 8+ GB is recommended if you wish to support persistence.

 Creating bootable USB drive with ``dd`` under Linux
 --------------------------------------------------------------------------------